Updated 02 Apr 2022

 While the array of topics and styles I am willing to work on is vast, appointment requests from individuals or groups deemed to represent, embellish or celebrate the following topics will be automatically rejected.

-- Street racing, dangerous driving, and illegal aftermarket customisation.
+• Street racing, dangerous driving, and illegal aftermarket vehicle modification.

-- Degradation of environment, this includes overly lavish parties and on-scene photo events that take place in protected areas without proper government oversight.
+• Degradation of environment, this includes lavish parties and on-scene photo events that take place in protected areas without proper government oversight.